kalolad1/v4/content/projects/TableiOSApp.md

 showInProjects: true
 ---

-An app that simulates a tabla (percussion) instrument, created through Xcode, UIBezzierPath, and the SoundKey framework. +3k downloads on the iOS App Store.
-No longer available.
+An app that simulates a tabla (percussion) instrument. +3k downloads on the iOS App Store.